odsod/language-based-security-report/report.md

 guarantee that a function call is not allowed to result in side effects.

 In Ruby, there is no way of reasoning about whether or not our call to from_xml will potentially result in unknown side-effects.
-For all we know, the XML document could contain a YAML document that upon deserialization causes the missiles to be launched.
-Since the from_xml method is untyped, there is no way of knowing what might happen when we call it.
+For all we know, the `XML` document could contain a `YAML` document that upon deserialization causes the missiles to be launched.
+Since the `from_xml` method is untyped, there is no way of knowing what might happen when we call it.

-Now consider one of the possible XML deserialization modules available to
+Now consider one of the possible `XML` deserialization modules available to
 Yesod: HaXml.
-HaXml deﬁnes the custom algebraic datatype Document that models XML documents, and a function xmlParse that converts Strings into such Documents.
-Look at the type of xmlParse:
+HaXml deﬁnes the custom algebraic datatype `Document` that models `XML` documents, and a function `xmlParse` that converts Strings into such Documents.
+Look at the type of `xmlParse`:

     xmlParse :: String -> String -> Document Posn

-In Haskell, we know that the only way of side effects happening is if the computation is performed inside the IO-monad.
-Since xmlParse is not computed inside the IO monad, we can be certain that no missiles are launched upon parsing of XML documents.
+In Haskell, we know that the only way of side effects happening is if the computation is performed inside the `IO`-monad.
+Since `xmlParse` is not computed inside the `IO` monad, we can be certain that no missiles are launched upon parsing of `XML` documents.

 Conclusions
 -----------